 Today’s graduate and undergraduate students are in a much different place financially than previous generations of students.
-In 2012, total student debt for the first time exceeded $1 trillion.
+In 2012, total student debt for the first time exceeded $1 trillion and is now over $1.3 trillion.
 Rising debt levels can cause some students to defer graduate study or to decide that a graduate degree is not for them.
 At a time when public funding for education is decreasing and student debt is rising, more students are taking on debt to support their educational aspirations.

-Participating colleges and universities will design programs that prepare students to play an active role in managing their personal finances and making informed decisions about saving, spending, and borrowing.
-The institutions will address the needs of different groups of students, while considering factors such as their field of study, degree levels, and chosen career pathways, each of which has significant financial ramifications.
-CGS and partnering institutions will also collect and analyze data to inform the development of innovative, new tools and resources for students.
+Participating colleges and universities designed programs that prepare students to play an active role in managing their personal finances and making informed decisions about saving, spending, and borrowing.
+The institutions addressed the needs of different groups of students, while considering factors such as their field of study, degree levels, and chosen career pathways, each of which has significant financial ramifications.
+CGS and partnering institutions collected and analyzed data to inform the development of innovative, new tools and resources for students.

-Through a competitive proposal process involving an independent selection committee, 15 institutions have been selected to participate in the project as funded research partners.
-The institutions selected to receive funding are:
+Through a competitive proposal process involving an independent selection committee, 15 institutions were selected and participated in the project as funded research partners.
+The institutions selected were:

-An additional 19 universities will participate in the project as affiliate partners.
+An additional 19 universities participated in the project as affiliate partners.

 In collaboration with: